Why Bible Prophecy?

-It is foolish to dismiss studying different parts and subjects in the Bible, especially prophetic scriptures, as not being necessary for one's spiritual maturity.
-The last few verses of Scripture warn ALL humans that how God's words are treated has serious consequences.
+It is foolish to dismiss studying different parts and subjects in the Bible as not being necessary for one's spiritual maturity.
+The last few verses of Scripture warn all humans that how all of God's words are treated has serious consequences (Revelation 22:18 - 19).

 The second and third reason regarding the important of this subject is that it is a proof of God's existence and that he has the power to do as he wills.
 The accurate fulfillment of predictions in the Bible, in every detail within a specified time frame, testify that a divine Creator does exist and that he has the power to influence people's lives and foreordain events on planet earth.